16 Wedding Gloves That Are the Epitome of Glamour

 You'll be transported to the 17th century once you slip on these regency-inspired Chantilly lace bridal gloves.
 The refined accessory is covered in an exquisite French lace motif that extends over the elbow.
 They'd make the perfect wedding accessory if you're getting married at a French chateau, an Italian villa or a historic estate.

 Who says you have to only wear white gloves to your wedding?
 These pink opera wedding gloves take the popular "Barbiecore" fashion trend to a whole new level.
-Want a different color, instead?
-This fun elbow-length style also comes in Black, Lime and Blue.
+The dramatic florals and ruffled sleeve endings are eye-catching and make a glamorous statement.

 8. Caroline Amato Silk Three-Button Opera Gloves in Diamond White